mikaelvesavuori/only/readme.md

 - Modularized CSS (layout, typography, media, etc) – just build your own components on top in their own files
 - Minimal code interference, cascading problems and CSS bloat
 - Makes as few assumptions as possible without sacrificing performance and stable code/scaffold
-- High-performance: loads CSS, scripts and fonts asyncronously, and lazy-loads images responsively
+- High-performance by loading CSS, scripts and fonts asyncronously, and lazy-loading images responsively
-- Responsive and print: should be good to go for both, but we always make very specific changes inhouse for these kinds of matters depending on the web project
+- Responsive, also prepared for print styling

 ## Assumptions and intended user
 - It is assumed that you will want to custom code as much as possible for stuff such as interactivity, interfaces, and layout.
 Only gives you access right away to all the standard HTML elements for quick designing, and uses the industry-standard Normalize reset and sets fonts to system defaults.
 I did not want to make another totalizing framework like Bootstrap which makes it really hard to negate built-in design decisions.